 Powerful civilizations have brought cultural change to other places for thousands of years.
 This spread is called cultural diffusion.
-Sometimes it is achieved through coercion, using legal or even military tools.
+Sometimes it is achieved through coercion, using new laws or even military tools.
 Forced assimilation of culture is also called cultural imperialism.
-In the past, languages, religions and customs were spread around the world using force by the invading armies of the Persians, Romans and Portuguese, for instance.
+In the past, languages, religions and customs were spread around the world using force by the invading armies of empires and colonial powers.

-- Between approximately 1500 and 1900, leading European powers built global empires.
+Between approximately 1500 and 1900, leading European powers built global empires.
 The invasion and colonization of South America by Portugal and Spain was well underway by the 1600s.
 In the 1700s and 1800s, the pattern was repeated in Asia and Africa by Great Britain, France, Belgium and Holland.
 Traditional territorial names such as 'Kongo' and 'Akan' were overwritten on the map of Africa.
 Names like 'Belgian Congo' and 'Gold Coast' appeared in their place.
-In a remarkable act of hubris, modern-day Zimbabwe gained the name Rhodesia in the late 1800s in honour of a British man called Cecil Rhodes. - As more and more territories came under their direct rule or influence, rival European states each built a global empire.
-Greatest in extent was the British Empire.
-By 1880, it held dominion over one-third of the world's land surface and one-quarter of its people.
-Empires were a vehicle for the diffusion of European languages, religions, laws, customs, arts and sports on a global scale.
-The British Empire was founded on exploration and communications technology including sea power and the telegraph (Figure 5.19).
-After independence, many ex-British colonies chose voluntarily to remain in the British Commonwealth.
-This grouping of nations retains a surprising sense of unity.
-To this day, several states and places round the world feature the Union Jack as part of their own flags, including Australia, Fiji, the Falkland Islands, Bermuda and Ontario (Canada).
+In the case of Zambia and Zimbabwe, a British imperialist named Cecil Rhodes, the leader of the British South Africa Company, named the southern African territory of Rhodesia after himself - a remarkable act of hubris.